 An introduction to IBS and fatigue

-Experiencing low energy levels and in extreme cases, fatigue, is unfortunately common issues for Irritable Bowel Syndrome (IBS) sufferers.
+Experiencing low energy levels and, in extreme cases, fatigue, are unfortunately common issues for Irritable Bowel Syndrome (IBS) sufferers.
 Fatigue is described as extreme physical and/or mental exhaustion which can be the result of illness, stress, medication or a combination of these factors.

 Why does IBS cause fatigue?